Kichute – Put This Power On!

 Footwear Technical Words & Terms Related to the Shoe Heel Area:

 Back Seam = Rear Seam (seam for closing the rear area of the shoe upper).

 Put the Shoes On / Take Off = It is difficult to wear a pair of shoes that hurts your foot heel or tendon.
 So that, Mustache, Tabs, Back Patches, and Heel Notches are more relevant than it seems.

 The Kichute’s Design is Unique and Brings Great Memories to all of us from the ‘80s and ‘90s.
 The Word DESIGN has several technical meanings, but the best I have ever heard is from a stylist, which name a forgot that translated Design = Sensation.
-In other words, the combination of love, passion, and technique for what we do, transformed in a Product (a Shoe), which has a True Meaning or Sense for the final user, customer, person we want to delight, surprise, please, etc. I guess that Kichute fully brings it to us!
+In other words, the combination of love, passion, and technique for what we do, transformed into a Product (a Shoe), which has a True Meaning or Sense for the final user, customer, person we want to delight in, surprise, please, etc. I guess that Kichute fully brings it to us!

 8- Sock Lining or Insole